Slava-kos/internship/README.md

 ----

-+ The main goals of the mandatory part of first task were:
++ The main goals of the mandatory part of second task were:
   + Create an instance in Cloud (Create, deploy, terminate, SSH, web-server with page)
   + [Web URL](http://3.15.153.210/ "Task 2")
 + Extra part: